codazoda/markdown-test/readme.md

 4) How long does it take for gh-pages to generate?

 That's about it.
 I think I already know how directories will work, etc.

+Here are some answers about my questions above.

+## Automatic HTML

+Yes, Github automatically converts markdown files to HTML now.
+At the top of the page it puts a "title" with the name of the repo (in the same case).
+You can probably change this with yaml files or something, but that works for now.
+That title links back to your home page.

+## Index Files

+For my first test, I used the filename `readme.md`.
+That worked.

+##